ryukadll/ryukadll/README.md

-# Hi there, I'm Ryuka 👋
+# Hi there, I'm Ryuka.

 I'm a **Full Stack Developer** with a focus on Python, TypeScript, and JavaScript.